Benetton Group: Sport and sponsorship

 In 1979, Benetton first sponsored their (then amateur) local rugby team, A.S.
 Rugby Treviso.
 Benetton Rugby has since become a major force in Italian rugby, with 11 league titles and supplying many players to the national team.
-Benetton Group has also sponsored Treviso Basket (1982–2012) and Sisley Volley (1987–2012).
+Benetton Group was the main sponsor and majority owner of basketball club Pallacanestro Treviso (then known as Benetton Basket) during its golden era from 1982 to 2012, when the club won 17 Italian titles and 2 European cups.
+Benetton Group has been also main sponsor of Sisley Volley (1987–2012).

 Criticisms

 In 1991, Edizone Holding International, a Benetton subsidiary, bought Compañía de Tierras del Sud Argentino S. A. and became the largest private landowner in Argentina after taking over the land the company had inherited from the 19th century Conquest of the Desert.
 Benetton has faced criticism, particularly from Mapuche organizations, over its ownership and management of traditional Mapuche lands in Patagonia.
 In 1997, Benetton invested in a museum in Leleque which presented the Mapuche as migrants from Chile, which was interpreted as an attempt to diminish the Mapuche's traditional claims.
 The Curiñanco-Nahuelquir family was evicted from their land in 2002 following Benetton's claim to it, but the land was restored in 2007.
 The company published a position statement regarding the Mapuche in Patagonia in 2012.
 Protests and occupations began again in 2015.
 Activist Santiago Maldonado was last seen being evicted by the Argentine National Gendarmerie from the disputed area in August 2017.
 His body was found two months later.

 Benetton aroused suspicion when they considered using RFID tracking chips on clothes to monitor inventory.
 A boycott site alleges the tracking chips "can be read from a distance and used to monitor the people wearing them."
 Issues of consumer privacy were raised, and the plan was shelved.
 Benetton's position on RFID technology is also available on their website.

 PETA launched a boycott campaign against Benetton for buying wool from farmers who practiced mulesing.
 Benetton has since agreed to buy nonmulesed wool and has further urged the wool industry to adopt the PETA and Australian Wool Growers Association agreement to end mulesing.
 Benetton's position statement on the mulesing controversy is available on their website.